Jefferies Financial Group Reiterates “€123.00” Price Target for Continental (FRA:CON)

-Jefferies Financial Group set a €123.00 ($144.71) target price on Continental (FRA:CON) in a report released on Wednesday, Borsen Zeitung reports.
+Jefferies Financial Group set a €123.00 ($144.71) price objective on Continental (FRA:CON) in a report issued on Wednesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 Continental Aktiengesellschaft provides products and services primarily for the automotive industry worldwide.
 It operates through Chassis&Safety, Powertrain, Interior, Tires, and ContiTech segments.
 The Chassis&Safety segment develops, produces, and markets intelligent systems to enhance driving safety and vehicle dynamics.